What Is Self-Sabotaging, And What Are Its Mental Health Impacts?

 The link between self-sabotage and emotional avoidance

 The desire to avoid uncomfortable feelings is the catalyst for many people’s self-destructive behaviors.
 These individuals may be afraid to confront the emotional pain associated with strenuous effort, potential failure, and growth.
 So, they avoid pain by engaging in self-defeating behaviors.
 For example, an employee who is supposed to give an important presentation at work may put off preparing because of anxiety.
-Avoidance of anxious feelings is a coping mechanism that may cause their presentation to fail in the end.
+Avoidance of anxious feelings is a coping mechanism that may cause one's presentation to fail in the end.

 Some individuals may seek to ignore what is wrong in their lives by creating a more immediate concern, no matter the added difficulty involved.
 While this form of self-sabotage can be a distraction from difficult emotions, it can also cause these feelings to come out in negative ways.
 An individual who feels uncomfortable or scared may also engage in riskier avoidance behaviors, such as self-harm.
-Research suggests that emotional avoidance is linked to self-injury
+Research suggests that emotional avoidance is linked to self-injury.

 How self-sabotage can affect relationships and well-being